Skip to content

 Who Should Consider Medicare Part D?

-Part D coverage is essential if you take any prescription medications regularly or want protection from unexpected drug costs in the future.
-Even if you currently don’t take medications, enrolling in a low-cost plan helps avoid penalties for joining later.
+Part D is essential if you take medications regularly or want protection from unexpected prescription drug costs in the future.
+Even if you take few (or no) medications today, enrolling when you’re first eligible can help you avoid a late enrollment penalty if you decide to join later.

 Why Choose Diversified Insurance Brokers for Medicare Help